mezo-org/mezod/docs/rfc/rfc-2.md

 On the chain launch, all tokens that are locked in the Portal contract on Ethereum should be bridged automatically to the Mezo chain.
-In practice, it means disabling the possibility of withdrawals and moving the entire tBTC balance from Portal contract to BitcoinBridge contract.
-Also, cooperation with a market maker will be necessary to unwrap WBTC to Bitcoin, mint tBTC, and put it back into the Portal contract.
-This RFC focuses on bridging Bitcoin (tBTC) to Mezo and the remaining parts are considered out of the scope.
+In practice, it means disabling new deposits in the Portal contract and moving tBTC from all non-stBTC-ed deposits from Portal to BitcoinBridge for bridging.
+This is a complicated operation requiring cooperation with a market maker to unwrap deposited WBTC to Bitcoin, mint tBTC, and put it back into the Portal contract.
+Special-casing stBTC-ed deposits require more attention as well.
+The exact description of the transition will be covered by a separate RFC.

-Upon disabling withdrawals in the Portal contract, a special script should iterate towards Portal's `DepositInfo` structures, filter deposits for tBTC token, and generate a module genesis JSON to set Bitcoin balances on Mezo chain for each depositor. `DepositInfo` structures can be retrieved by scanning `Deposited` events in the Portal contract.
+On a high leve, upon disabling deposits and withdrawals in the Portal contract, a special script should iterate towards Portal's `DepositInfo` structures, filter deposits for tBTC token for which stBTC was not minted, and generate a module genesis JSON to set Bitcoin balances on Mezo chain for each depositor.
+`DepositInfo` structures can be retrieved by scanning `Deposited` events in the Portal contract.
 Note that the depositor address could be an Ethereum wallet address or OrangeKit's EVM address derived from a Bitcoin wallet but from the bridge's perspective there is no difference.

 ## Future work